TomYang-TZ/Generative-Art-NFT/README.md

 ### Core Function

-The core functionality of this application is encapsulated in the `datanft()` function, which can be found in `src/utils.py`.
+The core functionality of this application is encapsulated in the `generateArtNFT()` function, which can be found in `src/utils.py`.

 ### Setup